gevhaz/hugo-theme-notrack/README.md

 want, some text on the left side of the box, outside the frame.
 Put this text within the shortcode tags.

-You decide what social media to include in your site `config` under social under params, like this:
+You decide what social media to include in your site configuration file under `social` under `params`, like this:

 ```yaml
 params: